infinitered/ir-docs/README.md

 To see how your docs will look on `docs.infinite.red` before publishing them, you can preview locally using symlinks:

-1. Clone a copy of this repo
+1. Clone a copy of the `ir-docs` repo to your machine
 ```
 git clone git@github.com:infinitered/ir-docs.git ~/ir-docs
 ```